-The Chemistry Readiness Assessment for Spring 2024 will be available later this year.
+The Chemistry Readiness Assessment for Fall 2024 will be available for purchase in early Summer 2024.

 To help students prepare for college-level chemistry courses at UT Austin, the College of Natural Sciences (CNS) and the Department of Chemistry have prepared a Chemistry Readiness Program.
 The program consists of an online assessment for students to take as they review topics in preparation for CH 301 (Principles of Chemistry I) or CH 301N.
 The chemistry assessment covers a variety of high-school-level chemistry topics, each of which is considered prior knowledge by chemistry instructors.
 Once the CH 301/CH 301N classes start, the instructors will build off the materials students worked on as part of the assessment.